iam-benjamen/iam-benjamen/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm Ben, a software developer who loves applying tech to solving problems and building valuable products.
+I'm Ben, a software engineer applying tech to solving problems and building useful products.
 I'm currently honing my backend skills.

 ## 🔧 Skills & Tools
 Here are some of the technologies I work with: